Taras Stepanenko: Rivalry with Yarmolenko

 In a match in October 2015 Andriy Yarmolenko committed a dangerous challenge which almost broke Stepanenko's leg.
 The two made up after the game and exchanged jerseys, but afterwards Yarmolenko threw Stepanenko's shirt on the ground while he thanked the Dynamo Kyiv fans.
 In the Shakhtar-Dynamo derby in April 2016 after the former won 3–0 Stepanenko went in front of the Dynamo fans kissing his badge.
 In a brawl that escalated Yarmolenko kicked and beat Stepanenko to the ground.
 After the brawl, three red cards were shown; a straight red card to Yarmolenko and Oleksandr Kucher, and a second yellow to Stepanenko.

 2023–24

 On 26 September 2023, Stepanenko made his 400th appearance for Shakhtar Donetsk in their Ukrainian Cup Round of 16 game against Veres Rivne.

 On 20 January 2024, Stepanenko extended his contract with Shakhtar Donetsk until the summer of 2025.

+Kolos Kovalivka

+On 1 March 2026, Stepanenko joined Kolos Kovalivka.

+Retirement

+On 21 May 2026, Stepanenko announced his retirement from professional football and joined the Ukraine national football team as an assistant coach.